 Preparing for Tufts University

-Since Tufts University has a low acceptance rate, international students must think carefully about the application process, tuition costs, and scholarships to determine how to maximize their chances of admission.
+Since Tufts University has a low acceptance rate, international students should think carefully about the application process, tuition costs, and scholarships to determine how to maximize their chances of admission.
 In this part, a few of these components will be discussed:

 Admission Requirements